See and Do in Dublin

 - Purchase the complete Expat Arrivals Dublin Guide (PDF)

-Attractions in Dublin
+Recommended attractions in Dublin

 Founded in 1204 by order of King John, Dublin Castle has been rebuilt many times over the centuries.
 By the 1600s the castle was home to the Law Courts, a banqueting hall and meetings of Parliament.
 It now hosts a museum, guided tours, cafés, gardens and an international conference centre.